Expansion of Largest Off-Stream Reservoir in US Set to Increase California’s Water Supply

 California has endured several severe droughts in recent years, including from 2007 to 2009, which prompted the state’s first-ever statewide emergency proclamation; 2011 to 2017, one of its longest drought periods; and 2020 to 2022.

-In response, the Biden administration and Newsom have advocated for building more reservoirs to capture water during wet years, aiming to mitigate impacts on urban areas, agriculture, and wildlife during dry periods.
+In response, the Biden administration and Newsom have advocated building more reservoirs to capture water during wet years, aiming to mitigate the effects on urban areas, agriculture, and wildlife during dry periods.

 Water infrastructure projects in California have consistently faced challenges, whether due to financial constraints or opposition from environmental groups.